eda-ricercatore/admin-notes/skill-set/lower-level-roles/ece-roles-lower-level/embedded-sys-roles.md

 	- MIL/model-in-the-loop, SIL/software-in-the-loop, PIL/plant-in-the-loop, and HIL/hardware-in-the-loop
 	- The implementation of software is done in project-specific technologies and thus extends over a wide area, including C/C++, C # (including WPF, WCF), Python, MATLAB ®, VHDL.
 + skill set:
+	- Develop software to control Pixelworks chip on Android system
+	- Light up MIPI DSI panel with Pixelworks' chip
+	- Do video and image post processing
+	- Validate new Pixelworks' chip
+	- Tune PQ performance and system stability
+	- Light up MIPI CSI camera
+	- Integrate Pixelworks algorithm to camera
+	- Validate functionality of ISP pipeline
+	- Support customer
+	- Good education background or knowledge base of image processing and color management is required
+	- In-depth knowledge of Android SurfaceFlinger and HWC is required
+	- Good knowledge background of MIPI DSI is preferred
+	- Good knowledge background of MIPI CSI is preferred
+	- Familiar with camera data processing from hardware and software perspectives
+	- Experience with ISP driver or image quality tuning is preferred
+	- Experience with camera HAL implementation is preferred
+	- Familiar with Android multimedia architecture
+	- Familiar with MDP/SDE of Qualcomm Application Processor from hardware and software perspectives
+	- Excellent C/C++ programming skills required.
+Java is a plus
+	- English communication capability to work with colleagues around the world
+	- Basic GPU programming is a plus
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.